-&lt;sup>1Turbidity is a measure of the cloudiness of the water.
-It is monitored because it is a good indicator of water quality and the effectiveness of disinfectants.
+1Turbidity is a measure of the cloudiness of the water.
+It is monitored because it is a good indicator of the effectiveness of the filtration system.

 Definitions

 90th Percentile: Out of every 10 homes sampled, 9 were at or below this level.